coxlab/prednet/README.md

 ### Feature Extraction
 Extracting the intermediate features for a given layer in the PredNet can be done using the appropriate ```output_mode``` argument.
 For example, to extract the hidden state of the LSTM (the "Representation" units) in the lowest layer, use ```output_mode = 'R0'```.
 More details can be found in the PredNet docstring.

+### Multi-Step Prediction
+The PredNet argument ```extrap_start_time``` can be used to force multi-step prediction.
+Starting at this time step, the prediction from the previous time step will be treated as the actual input.
+For example, if the model is run on a sequence of 15 timesteps with ```extrap_start_time = 10```, the last output will correspond to a t+5 prediction.
+In the paper, we train in this setting starting from the original t+1 trained weights, and the resulting fine-tuned weights are included in `download_models.sh`.

 <br>